Walking the South Downs Way

 At the end of a route section, you will nearly always find a pub or B&B in the village or town in which to stop off.
 There are also plenty of pubs, Airbnb’s and campsites nearby the South Downs Way, and you can get to these by public transport or walk if they aren’t too far.
 Visit our accommodation page for more information.

-Is there somewhere I can store luggage whilst walking the South Downs Way?
+Can I book walking holidays along the South Downs Way?

 If you don't feel up to walking the South Downs Way and prefer a cycling adventure, then you won't be disappointed.
 Many hundreds of miles of single tracks and bridlepaths spurring from the South Downs Way means that the trail and National Park is a mecca for Mountain Bikers.
 Not all rides need to be on the path, why not take a leisurely tour between scenic villages on your road or regular bike.